Gough Whitlam: Dismissal

 Well may we say "God save the Queen", because nothing will save the Governor-General!
 The Proclamation which you have just heard read by the Governor-General's Official Secretary was countersigned Malcolm Fraser, who will undoubtedly go down in Australian history from Remembrance Day 1975 as Kerr's cur.
 They won't silence the outskirts of Parliament House, even if the inside has been silenced for a few weeks. ...
 Maintain your rage and enthusiasm for the campaign for the election now to be held and until polling day.

 Alleged CIA involvement

-During the crisis, Whitlam had alleged that National Country Party leader Doug Anthony had close links to the US Central Intelligence Agency (CIA).
-In early November 1975, the Australian Financial Review wrote that Richard Lee Stallings, a former CIA officer, had been channelling money to Anthony, who was a close friend.